Gnosder/Gaming/Fugue Wrath/Fugue Game/Characters/Gene.md

 Lay on Hands: Spend 10 mana and touch a target to instantly restore them to full stamina.
 Action.

-Smite: Spend 3 mana to empower your melee weapon with Light.
+Smite: Spend 3 mana to empower your melee weapon with Light, make an attack.
 Until it strikes a target or for 1 minute it deals +2 damage and ignores armor.
 Smite deals an extra x2 damage against targets vulnerable to Light.
 Action.